 I will teach you how to write an excellent introduction.

-What is a guest speaker intro?
+What is a guest speaker introduction?

-A guest speaker intro is a short speech delivered to pique the audience’s interest, establish the credibility of the speaker, provide a preview of the topic as a promise, and say whatever the speaker cannot say.
+A guest speaker introduction is a short speech delivered to pique the audience’s interest, establish the credibility of the speaker, provide a preview of the topic as a promise, and say whatever the speaker cannot say.

 A good guest speaker intro is best delivered in less than two minutes.
 And though some speakers may not need an introduction for they are well-known, the introduction can help set the direction of the experience.